manifold-systems/manifold/manifold-deps-parent/manifold-delegation/README.md

 Sometimes the class you want to link to doesn't implement the interface you want to expose.
-If you don't control the implementation of the class, you can define a [structural interface](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-ext#structural-interfaces-via-structural) to map specific methods you want to expose.
+If you don't control the implementation of the class, you can define a [structural interface](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-ext#structural-interfaces-via-structural) to map the methods of your choosing.
 ```java
 @Structural
 interface LimitedList<E> {